Free

 Trying to figure out if your new venture involves non-agricultural labor?

 Consider all the tasks employees perform or will perform at your business that would be considered non-agricultural labor.
-This could include processing produce or meat, teaching workshops, preparing food, making deliveries or selling at markets.
+This might include processing produce or meat, teaching workshops, preparing food, making deliveries, or selling at markets.
+Once you have your list, visit our Selected Essentials in Farm Employment Law to understand how obligations for non-agricultural labor law apply to you.

 Consider when you would like to transfer your business ownership.
 If ownership transfer is in the distant future, it may not be worth it to create separate business entities now given the associated costs.
 If ownership transfer is in the near future (~5 years), consider making plans now.